laravel-enso/VueComponents/README.md

 - `Tabs`, a tab manager component
 - `Typeahead`, exactly what the name says
 - `VueFilter`, a single option filtering component, that can be used in conjunction with datatables or anywhere else you need it
+- `BooleanFilter`, a single option filtering component with predefined options to filter boolean values (true, false, null), that can be used in conjunction with datatables or anywhere else you need it
 - `VueSelectFilter`, a select option filtering component

 ##### Card